 Sounds very difficult and complicated, right?
 The fact is FFmpeg can help you encode and decode video files, thus you can convert your video/audio files from one format to another format you need.
 But common users may cannot figure out how to use it.

 That's all!
-We wrote and recommended this 5 alternatives for Freemake video converter.
-For simple video/audio file conversion, you can select any of them and I am sure they will not disappointed you.
+Above are 6 alternatives of Freemake Video Converter.
+The all have their own advantages.
+You can select one of them according to your needs.
 We will update more options for Freemake alternative in the future.
 Hope you can support us, Thanks!